Guides/Edit your website/Editor/Site layout/Create a custom homepage

 1. Go to AppearanceEditor in your site’s dashboard.

-3. Click the + icon to the right of Templates to create a new template.
+2. Click the the “Add Template” button at the top right to create a new template.

-5. Give your custom template a memorable name, such as My Custom Homepage, and click the “Create” button.
+1. Give your custom template a memorable name, like my custom home page, and click the Create button.

 • Content: Your page will provide the main content in the template, so for now, add the Content block to display your page’s content in the template.

-• Footer: You can choose an existing footer template part or put together a new one from scratch containing common elements like copyright text, your Site Title, and Contact Info.
+• Footer: You can select an existing footer template part or put together a new one from scratch containing common elements like copyright text, your Site Title, and Contact Info.

 Take a look at our dedicated template guides for more detailed steps on working with templates.